Acceptance of Fund

 Payments Under Sub-Awards

-- Sub-Awardee should invoice GC for reimbursement at least quarterly, but not more than monthly
+- Sub-Awardee should invoice GCSU for reimbursement at least quarterly, but not more than monthly

-- GCA will review invoice for compliance with award terms and conditions and forward to PI/PD (stamps invoice)
+- GCA-PA will review invoice for compliance with award terms and conditions and forward to PI/PD for review and approval (stamps invoice)

-The GCA assigned to the project will review all expenditure requests to help ensure allowable purchases are reasonable, allowable, and cost-allocable to the objectives of the project.
-All expenditure requests including e-procurement requests, operational expenses, travel reimbursements, and consultant contracts on sponsored projects must be forwarded to OGSP by the project director and/or staff.
-Purchasing and financial services will not process the requests without approval from OGSP staff.
+The GCA assigned to the project will review all expenditure requests to help ensure purchases are reasonable, allowable, and cost-allocable to the objectives of the project.
+All expenditure requests including e-procurement requests, operational expenses, travel reimbursements, and consultant contracts on sponsored projects are routed to the GCA for review prior to expenditure.
+Purchasing and financial services will not process the requests without approval from the GCA.
 For any contracted services, the GCA will review the current state and federal clearinghouses to verify the vendor is not suspended or debarred from doing business with the state or federal government.
 Appropriate documentation will be printed or save electronically as evidence for the file.

-The project director is responsible for generating the monthly expenditure sheets from PeopleSoft, reflecting monthly and cumulative expenditures and encumbrances for reconciliation.
+The project director is responsible for generating the monthly expenditure reports from PeopleSoft and reviewing expenditures for accuracy.
 The project director is responsible for managing the budget and expending it in accordance with sponsor and university regulations on allowable, allocable, and attributable expenses related to the project, as indicated in the approved budget.
 The PI/PD must be familiar with and comply with both the sponsor's guidelines and the university guidelines for fiscal management of sponsored programs.

-- Be necessary and reasonable for the performance of the Federal award and be allocable thereto under these principles.
+- Are necessary and reasonable for the performance of the Federal award and be allocable:

 - Conform to any limitations or exclusions set forth in these principles or in the Federal award as to types or amount of cost items.

-- Be consistent with policies and procedures that apply uniformly to both federally-financed and other activities of the non-Federal entity.
+- Are consistent with policies and procedures that apply uniformly to both federally financed and other activities of the non-Federal entity.

-- Be accorded consistent treatment.
-A cost may not be assigned to a Federal award as a direct cost if any other cost incurred for the same purpose in like circumstances has been allocated to the Federal award as an indirect cost.
+- A cost may not be assigned to a direct cost if any other cost incurred for the same purposes in like circumstances has been allocated to the Federal award as an indirect cost.

-- Not be included as a cost or used to meet cost sharing or matching requirements of any other federally-financed program in either the current or a prior period.
+- Are Not included or used to meet a cost sharing or matching requirement of any other federally-financed program in either the current or a prior period.